Simple Patents: Everything You Need to Know

 A provisional patent is a simplified application that preserves your filing date.
 After you submit it, you'll have one year to file your full, nonprovisional application.
 You can use the time to prevent errors and do additional research to make sure that a nonprovisional patent is worth the time and money needed.
 You can use a patent assignment to transfer your ownership rights after you file your provisional patent.
 You should use as much detail as possible to describe your invention.
 However, there are many simple inventions with short patent descriptions, like the Slinky, Legos, and even a plastic stick for dogs.

 If you need help with simple patents, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.